Juan Minujín

 Juan Gervasio Minujín (born May 20, 1975) is an Argentine actor and film director.
 He is the nephew of plastic artist Marta Minujín.

 Career

-He trained as an actor with Cristina Banegas, Julio Chávez, Alberto Ure, Pompeyo Audivert and Guillermo Angelelli.
-In 1996 he began to work in theater.
-Between 1997 and 1998 he moved to London, where he completed his training as an actor.
-From 2000 he does it as a guest actor with the group El Descueve, with which he participates in tours in Latin America and Europe.
+Juan Minujín began his training as an actor with Cristina Banegas, Alberto Ure, Pompeyo Audivert, Julio Chávez and Guillermo Angelelli.
+In 1996, he began to work in the theatre.
+Between 1997 and 1998, Minujín moved to London, where he completed his artistic training.

+Since the 2000s, he has been part of the acting troupe El Descueve, with which he has acted in theatrical tours Latin America and Europe.